VIDEO: What Did Jesus’ Death Do?

 Theme Scripture: Matthew 13:25

 So much of what Jesus taught was about the practical parts of living – learning to love, forgive and encourage one another - and these are the parts of his teachings that seem to garner the most attention.
 Jesus did, however, spend significant time imparting prophetic teaching as well.
 He came to earth as a man to ransom the human race, and in so doing, to call out "a people for his name."
 Much of his prophetic teaching was focused on how that calling would work and what that calling would face by way of challenges and pitfalls.
 Jesus was specific about what to expect regarding that calling regarding Christianity in terms of corruption and deceit.
 It sounds odd to think about Jesus calling out some future failures of what would come to be thought of as the Christian world, but he did.
 How did he do it?
-What did he say?
-What did he mean?
-What should we be paying attention to?
+What did he say and mean?
+Do we know what to pay attention to?
 Is Christianity corrupted?

-Jesus taught some of his most powerful lessons by way of parables – stories to illustrate a point, an event or a prophecy.
+Jesus taught some of his most powerful lessons by way of parables.
+These are stories to illustrate a point, an event or a prophecy.
 Most of the time Jesus’ parables were delivered without interpretation, but occasionally he paused and explained their meaning to his closest followers.
 The Parable of the Wheat and the Tares fits into this unusual category...and it is a prophetic gold mine!

 The bottom line of Jesus’ story is that his true Christian followers would be exposed to, and even victims of, false churches and organizations and their massive corruption.
 As we look back upon the trajectory of what is now known as "Christianity," we can easily and often trace such corrupting events.
 Looking at these things with honesty and clarity can be difficult, if not downright disturbing.